TOC - Theory of Constraints and Throughput Accounting

 Why Throughput Accounting

-Due to unstable product mix, demand and volumes, they both fail allocating costs to products and thus require complex variance analysis and leading to wrong decision making.
+Due to unstable product mix, demand and volumes, they both fail allocating costs to products and thus require complex variance analysis, making extremely complex the controlling processes.

 Maximize Value with Theory of Constraints & Throughput Accounting